 Q: Can Bus to Us accommodate English language learners?

 A: Program materials are in English, with the exception of a bilingual letter to parents that the library sends home with every participant.
-Several presenters are bilingual, and may be available upon request to conduct activities in Spanish.
-However, the best way to ensure that ELL students can participate fully is to ensure aides or parent volunteers who can assist with translation as needed.
+While some program presenters are bilingual, the Library is not always able to schedule a bilingual presenter for each field trip.
+The best way to ensure that ELL students can participate fully is to ensure aides or parent volunteers who can assist with translation as needed.

 Q: Can Bus to Us accommodate students with special needs?